dlawiz83/Webmentor/README.md

 2. Enable **Developer Mode**
 3. Click **Load unpacked** → select the `/dist` folder
 4. You’ll see the “ WebMentor” icon appear in your Chrome toolbar

+### 6. Model Download

+When you trigger one of WebMentor’s AI actions (e.g., Summarize, Proofread, or Simplify), Chrome will automatically begin downloading the required on-device model.

+You can view live download logs in the Console (Developer Tools).
+Once downloaded, all processing will run locally and offline.

 ---